empalmer/cleverly/README.md

 ```

 $Y$ is a data frame of 12 counts with a column of time and a column of
 individual.
 Z is a vector of binary external variables.
+This is the
+expected format of data input for this algorithm.
+Make sure your usage
+matches this format.

 ## Run algorithm: